Why Saudi Arabia.

 Saudi Arabia is in the midst of the world's most comprehensive and ambitious economic transformation.
 Vision 2030 is not a marketing campaign, it's a fundamental restructuring of the Saudi economy away from oil dependency toward a diversified, globally competitive economy powered by technology, innovation, entertainment, and international commerce.

 The reforms are sweeping and real.
-Foreign investment laws have been rewritten.
-100% foreign ownership is now permitted.
-New sectors that were closed to international companies have opened.
+Foreign investment rules have evolved, many activities can support fully foreign-owned structures, and sectors that were closed or difficult for international companies have opened.
 Billions are being invested in mega-projects that are reshaping the physical and economic landscape.

 For international companies, this is a rare moment: a $7.2 trillion opportunity emerging in real time, with government support, visible infrastructure spending, and a young, growing consumer market demanding world-class products and services.